 In the past, when private companies talked about helping the environment or easing poverty, “people’s immediate assumption was that you were doing charity,” says Christopher M. Hyzy, chief investment officer at Bank of America Global Wealth & Investment Management.
 Good deeds were gestures to be made after counting profits and rewarding shareholders.
 But that calculus is changing.
 There is now a growing consensus that capitalism can’t just say it’s better — it must actually be better.

 What’s behind this awakening?
 One clear factor is the lingering effect of the 2008 financial crisis.
-Nearly a decade later, slow economic growth in much of the world has led to a conviction that traditional laissez-faire capitalism alone may not be the panacea many predicted back in 1989 — that perhaps a greater sense of underlying purpose could lift prosperity of companies and countries alike.
-“There’s a sense that capitalism may have been too narrowly defined as just allowing market forces to solve problems,” says Karin Kimbrough, head of Investment Strategy at Merrill Lynch Wealth Management.
+Now, a decade later, slow economic growth in much of the world has led to a conviction that traditional laissez-faire capitalism alone may not be the panacea many predicted back in 1989 — that perhaps a greater sense of underlying purpose could lift prosperity of companies and countries alike.
+“There’s a sense that capitalism may have been too narrowly defined as just allowing market forces to solve problems,” Hyzy notes.
 “People are starting to say, ‘No, it’s important for a firm’s identity to be holistically intertwined with how they see their role in the community.’”

 An Emerging Vision